 Please check off each item as you assemble your equipment to make sure that you have everything.

-If you requested a sleeping bag on your registration form, we will distribute that to you on Sunday, September 3 at OA Check-in in Dillon Gym.
+If you requested a sleeping bag on your registration form, we will distribute that to you on Sunday, September 2 at OA Check-in in Dillon Gym.
+OA has enough sleeping pads to lend one to each person; you do not need to specifically request a sleeping pad.

 If you already own one or could borrow one, PLEASE BRING YOUR OWN.